 The nude photos taken on top of a Malaysian mountain by a group of backpackers have hit the headlines in recent days as once again Backpackers have gotten themselves in trouble for acting with a shocking lack of respect and foresight.
-Travellers need to remember that they are guests in other countries, and they have a responsibility to travel respectfully.
+Travellers on their gap years need to remember that they are guests in other countries and they have a responsibility to travel respectfully.

 A small group of backpackers – including one one English girl, 2 Canadian siblings and a Dutch man, were arrested and detained in Malaysia and are now being deported after posing for nude photos on top of Mount Kinabalu, a stunning UNESCO site and one of Sabah’s biggest tourist draws.
 Other travellers are still being sought by the police.
 According to news reports, the group took the 2 day trek to reach the summit for sunrise, and then decided to strip off and pose for naked selfies at 7AM after watching the sunrise, despite warnings and pleas not to by their local guide.

 This situation has unfortunately been inflamed due to the fact that a day later, a rare earthquake hit the mountain and claimed the lives of 18 people, a tragedy that local tribes are now blaming on these travellers as they believe it was a punishment by their now angered gods.
 An aspect of the story that has unfortunately been jumped on by Western tabloids.